msonnino/LgTvWebOSSwift/README.md

 ### Note:
 This package requires you to manually input the LG TV’s IP.
-If you want to discover devices on the network I can recommend the SSDPClient package: https://github.com/pierrickrouxel/SSDPClient
+If you want to discover devices on the network I recommend using the [SSDPClient package](https://github.com/pierrickrouxel/SSDPClient)

 ### Setup